 Vagaro at GetApp

-Reviews for Vagaro are pretty similar on GetApp, where the company has a 4.76 rating out of 5 stars, again from hundreds of reviews.
+Reviews for Vagaro are similar on GetApp, where the company has a 4.7 rating out of 5 stars, again from thousands of reviews.
 Comments praise the software for being easy to use, making booking appointments simple, and providing helpful tutorials for using the features.
 Some reviews praise the helpful customer service team and the low pricing.
 The few negative comments focus on lackluster reports and wishing there were more robust marketing tools available.

 What’s your opinion?
 If you’ve used Vagaro for your salon or health business, let us know in the comments!